plut/infinity_compiler/guide/src/resrefs.md

 These rules allow referring to either a base game resource (case 3) or a resource from another mod (case 2), while still providing namespace separation by default (case 1).

+### Namespacing and storage

+When stored inside the database, longrefs are stored as fully-qualified strings
+(in the form `"namespace/identifier"`).
+Original game resrefs are stored in their original form as 8-byte strings.

 ### Implicit resref access